 At first glance, this question might seem a little goofy.
 GoPros have gone viral surviving drops out of airplanes and other ridiculous stunts.
 They’re designed to take a beating and keep on recording.
 Do you really need an extended camera warranty

 for your GoPro?

 We say the answer is yes.
 It’s exactly because of the way you’re planning to use your GoPro that you should get an extended warranty.
 Yes, the camera is designed to be tough.
 But you’re planning to be tough on it, too!
 You’re going to put it directly into situations where damage is more likely.
 And, while you never plan to break them, that higher level of risk is why camera insurance

 Upsie offers top-shelf extended warranties with accident protection for cameras of all shapes and sizes, including the GoPro models discussed above.
 Upsie’s plans are available with either 2 or 3 years of coverage, and that coverage includes damage and defect coverage for:

 - Liquid damage (including submersion)

 - Screen failure

 Upsie offers this coverage at surprisingly affordable rates, and the deductible is just $25.
-Upsie will repair or replace your GoPro up to the full cost of the unit, and you can make an unlimited number of claims up to that full cost, too.
+Additionally, Upsie will repair or replace your GoPro if repairs are not possible on your first claim, and you can make an unlimited number of claims up to that full cost, too.

 Learn More About Camera Insurance: